 Please see Entry Requirements below.

-During a period of profound and unprecedented political upheaval, a degree in politics will equip you with the skills necessary to succeed in a changing world.
+During a period of profound and unprecedented political upheaval, a degree in politics will equip you with the skills necessary to understand and succeed in the world around you.

 Throughout the course, we maintain a critical focus on how political ideas and policies translate into ‘real, felt’ political action and outcomes ‘on the ground’.
-This includes relating established and emerging theory to issues of contemporary social justice and social policy.
+This includes relating established and emerging political thought to debates surrounding contemporary social justice and social policy.

 The political landscape is changing.
 New dynamic relationships are being forged between the left and right, and between localism, nationalism and globalism.
 There has never been a more exciting time to study politics.